cardano-foundation/CIPs/CIP-1694/README.md

 as specified in the next ledger era configuration file.
 This is likely to be a number of months after the hard fork.

+PV how is it possible that transition from bootstrapping to post-bootstrapping is itself not a hard fork? will a new sort of mechanism be required here?
+Seems like since additional actions become possible post-bootstrap, it should itself be a hardfork?

 Moreover, there will be an interim Constitutional committee, also specified in the next ledger era configuration file, whose term limits will be set to expire when the bootstrap phase ends.